 Each month, the Treasurer shall provide to the Board detailed reports of the Council’s accounts for their approval.

-The VNC will not enter into any contracts or agreements except through the Office of the City Clerk.
+Neither the VNC Board of Officers nor any VNC committee shall enter into any contracts or agreements except through the Office of the City Clerk.

 ARTICLE X: ELECTIONS